Bayswater railway station, Perth: History

 On 1 March 1881, the Fremantle–Guildford railway line was opened.
 This railway was soon extended to Midland Junction, and the part between Perth and Midland is now the Midland line.
-It passed through what is now Bayswater, but at the time, there was no development in the area.
-The railway line reduced what was previously a several-hour long trip from Bayswater to Perth or Guildford to twenty minutes.
-The railway line provided an opportunity for development in the area.
+It passed through what is now Bayswater, although at the time, there was no development in the area.
+The railway line reduced what was previously a several-hour long trip from Bayswater to Perth or Guildford to twenty minutes, which provided an opportunity for development in the area.
 Development first occurred in Bayswater in July 1885, when the Bayswater Estate was placed onto the property market.
 The estate centred on Coode Street and King William Street, the first roads in Bayswater.
 An advertisement for the estate used the railway as one of its selling points.
 This advertisement was also the first mention of the need for a railway station in Bayswater.

 By 1888, there was a railway siding in Bayswater, but no proper railway station.
 In 1896, the railway line was duplicated.
-With this, came the construction of Bayswater station, at the centre of the Bayswater Estate.
+With this came the construction of Bayswater station, at the centre of the Bayswater Estate.
 The station consisted of two side platforms connected by a footbridge.
 The station also had sidings for goods.
-It was located on the slope of a hill, allowing the nearby construction of the Bayswater Subway later.
+It was located on the slope of a hill, allowing the nearby construction of the Bayswater Subway bridge later.
+From 28 September 1896, the station was staffed by a station master.
 The station became the first major employer in Bayswater, needing staff to operate the station, goods yard, and to direct traffic.
 In 1897, the station served a population of approximately 400.
 From the opening of Bayswater station, it was the junction station for the Belmont spur line to the nearby Ascot Racecourse.

 Access to the station was an issue over the decades since it was constructed.
 At first, the only way into the station was from the south near Slade Street, and the station yard did not have good access.
 In 1898, the Bayswater Road Board asked the Commissioner of Railways, Frederick Henry Piesse, if a pathway into the station could be made from King William Street, and if a pathway could be made from the goods yard to Coode Street.
 The commissioner agreed to construct roads from Drake Street to Coode Street, from Slade Street to King William Street, and from Drake Street through the goods yard.
 He also agreed to have a footbridge be constructed over the goods yard to Rose Avenue to the north.
 Access issues continued though, with the footbridge not actually constructed, and the access pathways being sub-optimal.
 In 1932, the station was described as the "worst equipped from Midland Junction to Fremantle".
 In 1935, road board members described the approach to the station as in a "rough and disgraceful condition, and that part of it was sometimes underwater".
+The Belmont spur line was closed in 1956.